scholarslab/CodeLab/chapter01/commandline.md

 Paths that begin with a forward slash (e.g. `/usr/bin`) are absolute paths, which means that the first element is at the root (lowest level) of the tree.

-Paths that begin with a directory of file name (e.g. `README.md`) are relative paths that will depend on the current working directory.
+Paths that begin with a directory or file name (e.g. `README.md`) are relative paths that will depend on the current working directory.

 Files that start with "." are often supposed to be hidden files, which just means that they're intended to be kept out of sight.